geekodour/prombench/funcbench/README.md

 #### Example Github actions workflow file to pass in --input flag.

-> TODO: No longer using `issue_comment`, to be replaced with commentMonitor usage.

 ```
 on: issue_comment // Workflow is executed when a pull request comment is created.
 name: Benchmark